RInvestments/sun-dance/documents/mongodb_schema_details.md

 #### type5, type6 and type7:
 This is used for the heirarchy in each of the statements.
 For details of this refer to the example json in above sub-section.
+There is another `fiscal_mul` type.
+Basically some companies report earnings are in different currencies (HKD, USD, etc.), also some have it in million, billion etc, use this field to correct that.
+Additionally also look at `_FISCAL_NOTE_`